Date of Degree

 Copyright 2013 Jessica Ducharme

 Ducharme, Jessica Ashley.
 "The Creative Identity of Women: an Analysis of Feminist Themes in Select Chamber Music Theater Works by Composer William Osborne for Trombonist Abbie Conant."
-PhD diss., University of Iowa, 2013.
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2013.